raajthakur1/Thakur-Raaj-Portfolio/docs/courses/senior_engineering/daily_log.md

 # Honors Advanced Topics in Engineering Daily Log

-Welcome to my daily log for engineering!
+Welcome to my daily log for Senior Engineering!
 Here, I will outline what I do every day in class.

 ## Navigation